 Better website experience

 Car buyers spend 59% of their time online researching.
-If you do not offer online services, you cannot control or influence much of the buying process.
-At the very least, you need to keep your website up to date and open new digital touchpoints with potential customers.
+You cannot control or influence much of the buying process if you do not offer online services.
+At the very least, you must update your website and open new digital touchpoints with potential customers.
 This means ensuring a seamless experience on the website with excellent customer service through chatbots, FAQs, and blog posts.
-Furthermore, if you haven’t already, you must make yourself available on at least a few major social media platforms, such as Facebook, Instagram, or Twitter.
+Furthermore, if you haven’t already, you must be available on at least a few major social media platforms, such as Facebook, Instagram, or Twitter.
 The more lines you have in the water, the better.

 Improvements in digital retailing